mui/toolpad/docs/data/toolpad/core/components/account/account.md

 #### Content

-Use the `content` slot to add any additional options in the space between the user's account details and the sign out button, to create larger, more complex menus:
+Use the `content` slot to completely override the content of the popover.
+You can compose the `<AccountDetails />` component with your own components to create a custom account popover, as shown in the following demo:

 ##### Account Switcher